informatica-unica/lip/README.md

 and follow the on-screen procedure carefully.

-Next, we need let `git` know about your GitHub profile.
+Next, we need to let `git` know about your GitHub profile.
-Run the following commands being sure to use the username and the email of your GitHub account.
+Run the following commands, being sure to use the username and the email of your GitHub account.

 ```bash
 git config --global user.name <YOUR-USERNAME>